-A ten-year-old child is not half a 20-year-old and they need a game and format that replicates their stage of development.
+A 10 year old child is not half a 20 year old and they need a game and format that replicates their stage of development.

-For too long we have had Year 6 children playing on the same size pitches as 26-year-old internationals and goalkeepers defending the same size goal as Premier League adults.
-We have to find a way to make youth football more child-friendly and The FA believes 9v9 addresses these challenges in the pathway to playing the adult version of the game.
+For too long we have had U11 children playing on the same size pitches as 26 year old internationals and goalkeepers defending the same size goal as Premier League adults.

+We have to find a way to make youth football more child-friendly and The Football Association believes 9v9 addresses these challenges.
+Our challenge as adults is simple - to help young people stay in love with the game.

-If they start this journey captivated by the experience, this makes their chances of getting better skyrocket!
+If they start this journey captivated by the experience, this vastly improves their chances of getting better.